-Float Mounting of Art on Heavy Paper
+Float Mounting of Art On Paper with Deckle Edges

-A conservation grade technique devised and developed by Roy Rowlands GCF
+The unique conservation grade 'Hedgehog Method' developed by Roy Rowlands GCF

 Float mounting is a technique often used in framing to enhance the art on heavier paper by revealing a deckle edge.
 The paper 'floats' which means that normal T-hinges cannot be used as they would show above the top edge.
 The unique technique described here uses simple materials meeting FATG conservation standards.
 It allows the paper the essential freedom to shrink and expand in varying humidity conditions with minimal cockling.
 It is is fully reversible and requires no special tools or skill.